gahr/retcl/README.md

 It is also possible to manage the connection to the Redis server manually, possibly constructing the retcl object in disconnected mode and using the `connect`, `disconnect` and `reconnect` methods.
-The latter tries to reconnect to the server for as much as 10 seconds before giving up.
+The latter returns immediately, tries to reconnect to the server for as much as 10 seconds, and calls the error handler on failure.

     % retcl create r -noconnect
     ::r